IPCC: Climate change adaptation to reduce the risks of extreme events and disasters

 - The combination of rising sea levels with increased maximum wind speeds of tropical cyclones are “very likely” to pose a problem for tropical island states.

 - Temperature changes in mountainous regions that result in glacial retreat or permafrost degradation could trigger “slope instabilities, movements of mass, and glacial lake outburst floods.”
 In addition, “changes in heavy precipitation will affect landslides in some regions.”

 The report summary concludes with a table of risk management strategies.
 These include tactics for reducing exposure and vulnerability, sharing risk, increasing resilience, and improving recovery efforts.

-Tags: science, global warming, greenhouse gases, fossil fuels, emissions, carbon
+Keywords: science, global warming, greenhouse gases, fossil fuels, emissions, carbon

 Read the report-related New York Times article titled "U.N.
 Panel Finds Climate Change Behind Some Extreme Weather Events."

 - Reporter's use of the report: Evaluate what the reporter chose to include and exclude from the report.
 Would the audience have acquired a clear understanding of the report's findings and limits from this article?

 - Reporter's use of other material: Assess the material in the article that is not derived from the report.
 (For example: Does the reporter place the report in the context of other research and to what effect?
 Does the reporter include reactions to the report from other researchers or interested parties [e.g., political groups, business leaders, or community members] and are their credentials or possible biases made clear?)

 Read the full IPCC report titled "Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation."